 Subnet masks are expressed in the same format as IP addresses, comprising four octets separated by dots.
 However, unlike IP addresses that indicate specific devices, subnet masks consist of a sequence of binary ones (1s) followed by binary zeros (0s).
 The arrangement of these 1s and 0s delineates the division between the network and host portions of the IP address.

-****** Diagram
+Figure 2.2

 To grasp the concept of subnet masks, consider a simple analogy: an IP address and its subnet mask are like a street address and a zip code.
 Just as a street address indicates a specific location, an IP address designates a particular device on a network.
 The subnet mask, analogous to the zip code, guides data packets to their intended destination.
 For example, let's take the IP address 192.168.1.25 and a subnet mask of 255.255.255.0 (/24).
 In binary representation, the subnet mask appears as 11111111.11111111.11111111.00000000.
 This signifies that the first 24 bits of the IP address pertain to the network portion, while the remaining 8 bits are allocated for host identification.